 Turns out, when your wizened aunt told you to “trust your gut,” science was actually on her side.
 A plethora of research shows that the health of your digestive tract significantly affects your whole body, from your brain on down.
 If you sometimes feel like your tummy is talking to you, you may be right.

 If your belly is so wise, that means it’s important to keep it in good shape.
 Central to gut health are probiotic bacteria, which have made plenty of headlines in recent years.
-“Probiotics are live bacteria or microbes that interact with your digestive system,” says Kirsten Shockey, author of Fermented Vegetables and Fiery Ferments (Storey, 2014 and 2017).
+“Probiotics are live bacteria or microbes that interact with your digestive system,” says Kirsten Shockey, author of Fermented Vegetables and Fiery Ferments (Storey).
 “We need them in our digestive system for it to function properly.”

 Humans evolved along with these microbes because the bacteria were present in the fresh and fermented foods that were a regular part of people’s diets.
 “In the last 50 to 75 years, food has taken a sharp turn away from that,” says Shockey.
 “Most of the food is very processed and sterile and dead, so our bodies are not getting this regular influx of live new probiotic microbes.”